-Dorothy Day a convert to Catholicism a journalist and social activist talks her life and the influence of James Joyce.
+Dorothy Day a convert to Catholicism, a journalist, and social activist talks about her life and the influence of James Joyce.

 Born in 1897 in Brooklyn, New York, Dorothy Day was a suffragette, journalist, writer, pacifist and social activist.
 In 1933 she founded the Catholic Worker movement with Peter Maurin, a French Catholic social activist and theologian.